sgrif/sapper/docs/Tutorial-en.md

 ### Preface

-Sapper is a lightweight web mvc framework, easy for use.
-Like python falcon/flask.
+Sapper is a lightweight web mvc framework, easy to use.
+It is similar to the Python frameworks falcon and flask.

 ### Introduction

-Sapper is based on [Hyper 0.10.13](https://github.com/hyperium/hyper), now using sync net mode, when async/await are ready, Sapper will follow it to walk to async framework.
+Sapper is based on [Hyper 0.10.13](https://github.com/hyperium/hyper).
+It uses sync net mode.
+When async/await are available in stable Rust, Sapper will become an async framework.

 Sapper consists of: